Code-Institute-Submissions/MSP3-2/README.md

   * HTML
   * CSS
   * JS
-  * framework (grid system, buttons, modals, jumbotron, cards)- This makes the website more interactive and is easier for users to use.
+  * framework (grid system, buttons,jumbotron, cards)- This makes the website more interactive and is easier for users to use.
 * Interactive google maps API
 * GitHub -Remote Repository- Allows cohesive and easy collaborations, which helps to create a smooth and responsive website.
 * GitHub pages - Deployed